-Wherever possible all partner car parks will remain open throughout the season.
-An expansion has been made to Bochastle car park (outside Kilmahog) and plans to increase capacity at Ben A'an and Rowardennan (led by Forestry & Land Scotland), Stronachlachar and Trossachs Pier (led by Steamship Sir Walter Scott Ltd) and Luss (led by Luss Estates Ltd) are being progressed.
+All partner car parks will remain open throughout the season.
+An expansion has been made to Bochastle car park (outside Kilmahog) and additional capacity is planned for the peak season at Ben A'an (led by Forestry & Land Scotland), Stronachlachar and Trossachs Pier (led by Steamship Sir Walter Scott Ltd) and Luss (led by Luss Estates Ltd).
 Further temporary car park opportunities will be explored with partners, communities and landowners and if appropriate opened for the peak summer season.